dmgsantos/WaterPy/README.md

-##WETpython:
+##WaterPython:
 **Water and Environment Tools in Python**

-WETpython aims to development of a Python library  for water and environmental engineering.
+WaterPython aims to development of a Python library  for water and environmental engineering.
 This is a free library for any use.

 Collaborations and contributions to the project with new modules or functions, improvement of the existing code, are most than welcome.